Kays - Gen 2

 At this stage the information for John Kay and his wife Mary is gleaned mainly from the Will of his uncle John Fretwell with some reference to census returns.

-Based on the RTF and WEF notes, John was the first known child of Mary (née Fretwell) and Richard Kay.
-I have found an IGI reference to the baptism of a John Kay, son of Richard Kay for 19th March 1780, at St Peter’s Church Leeds but this has yet to be verified.
+Based on the RTF and WEF notes, John was the first born son of Mary (née Fretwell) and Richard Kay.
+I have found an IGI reference to the baptism of a John Kay, son of Richard Kay, for 19 March 1780, at St Peter’s Church Leeds.
 The provenance of his wife Mary, and the date and place of their marriage, have not been established.
 We know from the Will that John Kay had died before it was drawn up in December 1848.
-We also know, that Mary was alive in December 1848 as she was s to receive £33.
+We also know, that Mary was alive in December 1848 as she was to receive £33.
 In the Will the children of John and Mary Kay were referred to as :

 From this we know that by 1848 Elizabeth and Sarah Kay had married.
 There is no reference to a wife of son John, and the Will suggests that Ann Kay was still single in 1848.
 I have traced the accounts of Elizabeth Dixon and Sarah Dark but the children John and Ann (if any) are proving to be most elusive.